DaveBenham/VenomModules/README.md

 If the Trig input is not patched, then input V/Oct values are continuously quantized.

+### Chromatic Scales
+A chromatic scale is likely to have more than 10 notes.
+This can be accomplished by setting the Scale Length to 1 and the first (and only) interval to 1.

 ### OUT output
 The polyphonic OUT output produces the quantized V/Oct values.

 ### P-OCT (Pseudo-Octave) output
 This polyphonic output produces integral voltages that represent the pseudo-octave of each quantized note.
 A value of 0 represents the scale pseudo-octave containing the effective Scale Root.
 A value of 1 represents the next scale pseudo-octave up.
 A value of -1 represents the first pseudo-octave below the effective Scale Root.
 And so on...

+This value will not have much meaning if using a chromatic scale with Scale Length = 1.

 ### Trig output
 If the Trig input is not patched, then a 1ms 10V trigger is issued every time a new note is quantized.